osa-ora/simple_java_gradle/README.md

-gradle tasks // to get the list of available tasks gradle test // to run the unit tests gradle build // to build the application gradle buildjar //to build the jar file of this SpringBoot app
+gradle tasks // to get the list of available tasks gradle test // to run the unit tests gradle build // to build the application gradle bootjar //to build the jar file of this SpringBoot app

 ```